jwncoexists/node-treehouse/README.md

 # treehouse

-A node application to print out user information from teamtreehouse about
+A node application to print out user information from teamtreehouse.com

 ## Getting started
 * Install (if you don't have them):